vladoshub/xr-tracker/devices/leap_motion_uvc_nrf54l15/README.md

 Print the required STL files from the `models/stl` directory.

+**If you want to use the tracker with straps, I recommend printing leap-v2.stl instead of leap.stl, as the leap.stl version is short, which in turn can put pressure on the USB ports through the inserted cable.**

 If modifications are required for your headset or mounting system, use the FreeCAD sources from `models/freecad`.

 ### 2. Install the Leap Motion Controller